 - (a) Derive a DRS K_1 for the text T_1 using the DRS construction algorithm from the lecture.
-You don't have to spell out every single step of the derivation, but do show some of them. - (b) Determine the truth conditions of K_1 . - (c) Although the text T_1 introduces several discourse referents that are available for anaphoric reference, the pronouns can't refer to all antecedents due to their genders.
+You don't have to spell out every single step of the derivation, but do show some of them. - (b) Determine the truth conditions of K_1 , i.e. the conditions that an embedding has to satisfy in order to verify K_1 . - (c) Although the text T_1 introduces several discourse referents that are available for anaphoric reference, the pronouns can't refer to all antecedents due to their genders.
 Specify this restriction informally.
-Then show how it be incorporated into the DRS representations and construction rules. - (d) English is different from German in that nouns in German have a grammatical gender (which can differ from the natural gender, e.g. for "das Mädchen"), and a pronoun must agree with the grammatical gender of the antecedent.
+Then show how it can be incorporated into the DRS representations and construction rules. - (d) English is different from German in that nouns in German have a grammatical gender (which can differ from the natural gender, e.g. for "das Mädchen"), and a pronoun must agree with the grammatical gender of the antecedent.
 Discuss the implications of this fact for DRS representations and construction rules, and try to give rules that take this situation into account.